-The application deadline is April 1 and the following application materials must be sent by e-mail to firstname.lastname@example.org:
+The application deadline for summer internships is March 15 and the following application materials must be sent by e-mail to email@example.com:

-Applications submitted to email@example.com will be considered for the intern positions in the Divisions of Research and Statistics and Monetary Affairs only.
+No. Applications submitted to firstname.lastname@example.org will be considered for the intern positions in the economics divisions only.

-Most of our projects require a level of knowledge normally obtained by a minimum of three years in an undergraduate program.
-However, all interested applicants are welcome to apply.
+Most of our projects require a level of knowledge normally obtained by a minimum of three years in an undergraduate program; however, students at all levels may apply.

 Yes.
-Professors should send letters of recommendation directly to the Board via e-mail or fax.
+Professors should send letters of recommendation directly to the Board via e-mail to email@example.com.

-Summer interns may begin as early as May.
+Internships typically begin as early as May and continue through the summer months.
 Start dates are agreed upon by the hiring supervisor and the selected candidate.
-Summer internships end within 90 days of the intern's arrival.
+Internships end within 90 days of the intern's arrival.

-The Board does not provide housing for the internship program.
-Selected students may find housing opportunities in the local newspapers, websites, (for example, www.internsdc.com) or nearby universities.
+No. The Board does not provide housing for the internship program.
+Selected interns may find housing opportunities in the local newspapers, websites (for example, www.internsdc.com), or nearby universities.